6 Steps to Create ITIL Friendly Culture in Your Organization

 6. Celebrate Small Successes:

 To motivate team members to move ahead in ITIL implementation, it is important that you start celebrating small achievements.
 For instance, the establishment of a service desk as per the advice of ITIL which solves all customer queries without the need for escalation is a small achievement, yet a very important one.
 Make sure you celebrate this achievement as the first positive result of the implementation.
-This will elevate the confidence among the team and they will start believing in ITIL as the best approach for IT Service Management (ITSM) initiatives.
+This will elevate the confidence among the team and they will start believing in ITIL as the best approach for ITSM initiatives.

 Always remember, ITIL is as much about ‘people’ as it is about ‘technology’.
 Once you change the way people think, act and react towards ITIL, creating an ITIL friendly culture in an organization becomes very easy.